PTU (2003) The work of a heroic bloodshed artist (Review)

-Hong Kong Action.
-When you hear that term, a few things come to mind.
-First is one of the biggest movie stars of the past 30 years, Jackie Chan.
-Second is balletic shootouts, thanks to John Woo, Tsui Hark and Ringo Lam and their stunningly choreographed movies that birthed the term -heroic bloodshed.
+Hong Kong Action, when you hear that term, a few things come to mind – first will be one of the biggest movie stars of the past 40 years, Jackie Chan.
+Second is balletic shootouts, thanks to John Woo, Tsui Hark and Ringo Lam and their stunningly choreographed movies that birthed the term “heroic bloodshed”.
 With those two extremes forming the spine of this hot territory’s film output, it makes Johnnie To something of an outsider.
 While To’s work shared a similar approach to action cinema, his dramatic scenes were more improvisational and lived-in than the melodrama exhibited elsewhere.
-Credit where it is due, then, he has long outlived the popularity of this style of Hong Kong cinema.
-2003’s PTU saw him play around with the toolkit of hong kong action, but never in the ways you’d expect.
+Credit where it is due, then, he has long outlived the popularity of this style of Hong Kong cinema with 2003’s PTU seeing him play around with the toolkit of hong kong action in ways you’d never expect.

 In my ever-frayed opinion, too many movies are frustrating and limited in their scale of world-building.
 For too many scriptwriters, a world is conceived and created, then it seizes to be once the credits roll – everything neatly self-contained, concluded and wrapped up in a bow.
 PTU is the antithesis of such clumsy purpose-driven writing, thanks to a deliberately hectic script.
 Many things are left open-ended as we spend a night in this ensemble’s company.
 The story begins before the title card and will finish long after the credits roll – this is a living community with histories known only by those who took part in the story workshops.
 Outside of the way he shoots a scene or the freedom he allows his actors, this is his greatest strength as a storyteller.
 Unfortunately, he can go too far the other way.
 Election (2005), for example, becomes an arduous task, keeping up with the comings and goings of a cast at least a dozen-plus people deep.
 PTU, fortunately, finds a neater balancing point.